Governance of the Bank of England

 The Court of Directors

 The members of Court are appointed by the Crown.
 There are five executive members: the Governor, and the four Deputy Governors.
-The Deputy Governors have designated responsibilities respectively for: Monetary Policy; Financial Stability; Markets, Banking and Resolution; and Prudential Regulation.
+The Deputy Governors have designated responsibilities respectively for: Monetary Policy; Financial Stability and Financial Market Infrastructure; Markets, Banking and Resolution; and Prudential Regulation.
 The Bank’s Chief Operating Officer (COO) also attends meetings of Court.
-The remaining members of Court are non‑executive directors.
-Up to nine non‑executive directors may be appointed, but normally there are seven.
+The remaining members of Court are non‑executive directors, who sit in the majority.
+Up to nine non‑executive directors may be appointed.
 From among these the Chair and Deputy Chair of Court are appointed by the Chancellor of the Exchequer.
 Court itself appoints a Senior Independent Director and the Chairs of Court committees.

 Court delegates to the Governor the day-to-day management of the Bank, including the discharge of statutory functions, while reserving certain key decisions to itself.
 These ‘Matters Reserved to Court’ are set out in this document.